NinaHarlacher/ANLP_AuthorshipAttribution/README.md

 We implemented three models for the attribution of Elizabethan plays to their authors:
 - Bag of Words (Word Frequency with Naive Bayes)
-- N-gram Tracing (relative frequency of ngrams of words/characters)
+- N-gram Tracing (Relative Frequency of ngrams of words/characters)
 - Generative Model with Naive Bayes and SVM

 The data (classified plays in .txt format) is contained in the EL folder.